 How do we tell compelling stories about complex historical, cultural, and social realities - great stories that stay with the audience, and even change minds?
 Story+ is a new 6-week summer research experience for students – undergraduate and graduate – interested in bringing academic research to life through dynamic storytelling.
 Undergraduates will work in small teams with graduate student mentors, in a collaborative and creative research environment.
-Each project will also have a client.
-Students will learn to conduct qualitative, humanities-based research (e.g. archival research, narrative analysis, visual analysis, ethnography, to name only a few) and to communicate their research through effective storytelling techniques.
+Each project will also have a sponsor, which may be a Duke faculty member, community partner, etc. Students will learn to conduct qualitative, humanities-based research (e.g. archival research, narrative analysis, visual analysis, ethnography, to name only a few) and to communicate their research through effective storytelling techniques.
 Final projects may take the form of writing, websites, exhibits, short films/videos, or other genres, depending on the project's goals.
 Project teams for Summer 2017 include:

 - A Pope Wrote a Dictionary: You Figure Out How

 - Talking Wages: The impact of Fight for 15 on the Political Discourse of Minimum Wage Fights

 Story+ will take place during Summer Term 1 (May 17-June 28).
 Undergraduate students will receive a stipend of $3,000, out of which they must arrange their own housing and travel (residence halls are open for the summer term).
 This is a full-time program: undergraduate participants may not accept employment or take classes during the program.

 Each project team will be led by at least one graduate student mentor, who will receive $2,500 in research funds.
 The weekly time commitment for graduate student mentors is approximately 12-15 hours.

 Project teams will be housed in collaborative spaces at the Franklin Humanities Institute.
 Some teams may need to travel to offsite locations to collect data.
 Students will also participate in regular learning lunches related to effective storytelling techniques.